 - AXIS , a faith-based subscription resource with videos that invite conversations on tough topics (anxiety, pornography, divorce etc.) for teens and their families.

 - "Hello Anxiety" and Group Counselling: 6-10 week, counsellor-led options provided through Learning Groups where Grade 8-12 students learn to manage their anxiety.
 Check out "Virtual Voices" as well!

 - Susan Barton (10 levels) is an Orton Gillingham-based reading program available free through the Learning Commons.

 - Touch-Type Read and Spell, is a good typing program for students with reading & spelling challenges is available for free through the Learning Commons (request form here).

 - Dyslexia Games are a series of consumable therapy workbooks available through the Learning Commons.

 - HCOS also has sensory, behaviour, reading and written output supports available at Community Connections.

 - Online Assessments to evaluate literacy, numeracy and cognitive abilities (DORA, ADAM or Gibson test) are available by speaking to your child's teacher or GA.

-Additionally, your student's teacher or GA has access to a team of supportive Learning Services Consultants (LSCs) who provide specialized advice and insight on student needs.
+Additionally, your student's teacher or GA has access to a team of supportive Learning Support Coaches (LSCs) who provide specialized advice and insight on student needs.

 It typically takes up to a year for students to work through the applicable in-house supports HCOS offers.
 If your child continues to struggle after their teacher has had time to assess needs and the impact of our in-house supports, your child can be considered for additional professional supports or assessments in their subsequent years with HCOS.